 One characteristic of Bulk Migration is the ability to customize several aspects of the Guest OS.

-In general, it is best practice to migrate virtual machines on an extended network to keep a VM’s IP address, MAC address, and overall identity.
-But this is not always the case, and in some scenarios it might be beneficial to modify a VM’s characteristics.
+In general, it is best practice to migrate virtual machines on an extended network to keep a virtual machine's IP address, MAC address, and overall identity.
+But in some scenarios, it can be beneficial to modify a VM’s characteristics.
 For example, it might be necessary to migrate non-production workloads to free up private network prefixes, and making these changes during the migration can save the effort of manually updating the VM settings after the migration.
 The following guest customizations are available:

 This functionality is also supported for reverse migrations.

-When changing Guest OS information, the original settings are not stored by HCX.
+When changing Guest OS information, HCX does not store the original settings.

-For additional details about Extended Options available for Bulk migration, see Additional Migration Settings.
+For details about the Extended Options available for Bulk migration, see Additional Migration Settings.